Good habits of digital marketers? What are they then?

 So, go easy on the data capture.
 The best, most experienced digital marketing agencies know where to draw the line – what to ask, when to ask it and how often.
 That’s a skill that comes with experience.

-I’ve been a digital marketer for nearly 20 years, being involved in SEO since 1998 and PPC since 2002.
+I’ve been a digital marketer for over 20 years now, being involved in SEO since 1998 and PPC since 2002.
 In all that time, the one thing that has always been at the heart of every website I’ve been involved in is good, solid content.
 Content is King, as the adage goes.

 Or how about the content curation for one client that involved a suite of articles around one fairly short-term topic that saw them dominate the Search Engine Results Pages (SERPs) for that term for a number of months and, for a few days, saw their traffic spike something like fifteen-fold!